codeandcupcakes/event-guide/README.md

 When it comes to finding a location for your workshop, here is a list of things to make sure your venue can provide:

 - **Computers**
-  - You can also ask attendees to bring their own laptops, but in this case it might be nice to have a couple of spare laptops on hand to lend to those who don't have their own.
+  - You can also ask attendees to bring their own laptops, but in that case it might be nice to have a couple of spare laptops on hand to lend to those who can't bring their own.
 - **Good wifi or ethernet internet**
 - **Multiple, easily reached electrical outlets**
 - **Tables and chairs**